XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

     }

-## 15. Confirm the results of the transaction ##
+### 6. Confirm transaction results ###

-Use the hash value from the response to the `submit_multisigned` command.
+Use the hash value from the response to the `submit_multisigned` command to look up the transaction using the [`tx` command](reference-rippled.html#tx).
+In particular, check that the `TransactionResult` is the string `tesSUCCESS`.

+On the live network, you must also confirm that the `validated` field is set to the boolean `true`.
+If the field is not `true`, you might need to wait longer for the consensus process to finish; or your transaction may be unable to be included in a ledger for some reason.

+In stand-alone mode, the server automatically considers a ledger to be `validated` if it has been manually closed.

     $ rippled tx BD636194C48FD7A100DE4C972336534C8E710FD008C0F3CF7BC5BF34DAF3C3E6
     Loading: "/home/mduo13/.config/ripple/rippled.cfg"